 Equivalence between objects of character and integer types as well as between objects of logical and numeric types is obsolescent, and will be diagnosed by compilers with a warning when requested.

-Conversion is automatic between default and ASCII character kinds, and from these kinds to ISO/IEC 10646 kind.
+Intrinsic assignment provides automatic conversion between default and ASCII character kinds, and from these kinds to ISO/IEC 10646 kind.

 Fortran uses IO statements for conversion between character and numeric types.
 If the field width is insufficient on output then asterisks are used.
 If a value on input cannot be represented, the outcome is processor dependent but an error condition should be expected.
-If the Fortran processor detects an error on input or output, then the IOSTAT variable is set to a non-zero value.
+If the Fortran processor detects an error on input or output, then the IOSTAT variable is set to a nonzero value.

 Fortran provides the capability to identify different units of measure through the use of distinct derived types.
 For example, the derived types type centigrade real :: temp end type type fahrenheit real :: temp end type